Parental leave in Sweden

 The father or the child’s other parent has the right to take leave with parental leave for 10 days in connection with the child’s birth.
 The leave can be taken while the mother is on leave too and must be taken before the 60th day after coming home from the birth.
 You should inform your employer no later than 2 months before you plan to take parental leave.

-Financial benefit for parental leave
+The financial benefit of parental leave

 Parental benefit in Sweden (föräldrapenning) is divided into different levels.
 One is based on the amount of your income, while the other two represent a fixed amount per day.

 There are various ways to share parental leave.
-If you have a child under 18 months, you are entitled to be completely off work, but you can also choose to take leave and get benefit for part of your working day.
+If you have a child under 18 months, you are entitled to be completely off work, but you can also choose to take leave and get a benefit for part of your working day.
 If your child is under eight or in her or his first year in school, you are entitled to work part-time and be at home with your child in the remaining time.

 If one parent is working in Denmark